Author: Aaron Dora-Laskey, MD MS, Medical College of Wisconsin, Milwaukee, WI

 - Cardioversion of a patient with chest pain and a wide complex tachycardia

-The goal of procedural sedation in the ED is to provide a level of sedation and analgesia in which the patient is able to maintain a patent airway and spontaneous ventilation without intervention, and retain the ability to respond purposefully to tactile or verbal stimulation.
+The goal of procedural sedation in the ED is to provide a level of sedation and analgesia in which the patient is able to maintain a patent airway and spontaneous ventilation without intervention and retain the ability to respond purposefully to tactile or verbal stimulation.
 (The exception is dissociative sedation, unique to ketamine, which will be discussed below.)
-A variety of medications are used in the ED to achieve this goal, depending on the indication for the procedure as well as the patient’s age, medical history, allergies, and vital signs.
+A variety of medications are used in the ED to achieve this goal, depending on the procedure as well as the patient’s age, medical history, allergies, and vital signs.

 Before initiating PSA in the ED, the patient should be assessed for signs of predicted airway difficulty in the event that bag-valve-mask ventilation or intubation is required (e.g., facial hair, missing teeth, facial/neck surgery or decreased neck mobility).
 A history and physical should be performed that identifies any underlying cardiac disease, lung disease, or the presence of obesity or sleep apnea that may compromise the patient’s respiratory status during sedation.
 Attention should be paid to vital signs, as some medications may make preexisting abnormalities worse (for example, propofol aggravating hypotension).
 The patient’s baseline mental status should be documented, as well as the presence of any known or suspected intoxication with alcohol or other sedatives at the time of the assessment.

-Fasting prior to ED procedural sedation is controversial, and has never been shown to decrease complications from aspiration.
+Fasting prior to ED procedural sedation is controversial and has never been shown to decrease complications from aspiration.
 However, as with all decisions about patient care in the ED, it should be informed by an assessment of the predicted risks and benefits.

 It is important to have another person (e.g., a nurse or respiratory therapist) who is not directly involved in administering medications available to monitor the patient continuously.
 Monitoring must be continued until the procedure is completed and the patient has recovered from sedation and is spontaneously awake.